-- Regular checks on lithium levels, renal function and thyroid function are essential for safe prescribing - Whoever initiates tests for monitoring lithium therapy is responsible for acting on increases in lithium blood levels, levels outside normal/target ranges or results that indicate deteriorating renal or thyroid function - Prescribers must have a system for checking, identifying and dealing with medicines that might adversely interact with lithium therapy.
-Combinations with angiotensin converting enzyme (ACE) inhibitors, angiotensin-2 receptor antagonist ("sartans"), thiazide diuretics and non-steroidal antiinflammatory drugs (NSAIDs) should be avoided if possible - There must be effective communication between all healthcare practitioners involved with service users on lithium therapy about the target level / range, dosage, monitoring results and changes to concurrent medication - Pharmacists must check that blood results are being monitored regularly and that it is safe to dispense lithium - Service users prescribed lithium should not be discharged from secondary mental health services.
+- Regular checks on lithium levels, renal function, thyroid function, calcium levels and weight (or BMI) are essential for safe prescribing- see the SPS recommendations here. - Whoever initiates tests for monitoring lithium therapy is responsible for acting on increases in lithium blood levels, levels outside normal/target ranges or results that indicate deteriorating renal or thyroid function - Prescribers must have a system for checking, identifying and dealing with medicines that might adversely interact with lithium therapy.
+Combinations with angiotensin converting enzyme (ACE) inhibitors, angiotensin-2 receptor antagonist ("sartans"), thiazide diuretics and non-steroidal anti-inflammatory drugs (NSAIDs) should be avoided if possible - There must be effective communication between all healthcare practitioners involved with service users on lithium therapy about the target level / range, dosage, monitoring results and changes to concurrent medication - Community Pharmacists must check that blood results are being monitored regularly and that it is safe to dispense lithium by checking the patient's purple book or contacting the GP surgery. - Service users prescribed lithium should not be discharged from secondary mental health services.
 In exceptional circumstances an individual agreement for discharge may be considered in response to a service user who expressly indicates that they do not want to remain within secondary mental health services.
 However, discharge should only be considered if lithium treatment is stable and service users are adherent to treatment and compliant with monitoring requirements.
-Discharge arrangements should involve a proper discussion with the GP and the rationale for discharge must be clearly documented.
-Service users who have been discharged from secondary mental health services should only be referred back to secondary care if their lithium therapy becomes unstable (see triggers for referral on page 12) - Secondary mental health services have a responsibility to provide advice to primary care on the management of service users treated with lithium - Regardless of shared care arrangements in place, secondary mental health services have a responsibility to check monitoring results of all lithium service users when admitted or seen as outpatients - Prescribing and monitoring responsibility of service users with a target lithium level >1 mmol/L must not transfer to primary care - Whilst transfer of prescribing and monitoring responsibility is appropriate in other high risk or vulnerable service users, consideration should be given to a higher frequency of specialist review

-\Service users are regarded as stabilised for the purpose of transfer of lithium prescribing once they have shown a response to medication and there are no recognised problems with compliance or significant acute risks of harm to themselves or to others or experiencing significant side effects.
+Discharge arrangements should involve a proper discussion with the GP and the rationale for discharge must be clearly documented (see Appendix 1).
+Service users who have been discharged from secondary mental health services should only be referred back to secondary care if their lithium therapy becomes unstable (see triggers for referral on page 12) - Secondary mental health services have a responsibility to provide advice to primary care on the management of service users treated with lithium - Regardless of shared care arrangements in place, secondary mental health services have a responsibility to check monitoring results of all lithium service users when admitted or seen as outpatients - Prescribing and monitoring responsibility of service users with a target lithium level >1 mmol/L must not transfer to primary care - Whilst transfer of prescribing and monitoring responsibility is appropriate in other high risk or vulnerable service users, consideration should be given to a higher frequency of specialist review compliance or significant acute risks of harm to themselves or to others or experiencing significant side effects.
 Their lithium dose will be stable, and a 3-month check of lithium blood levels completed.

+Service users are regarded as stabilised for the purpose of transfer of lithium prescribing once they have shown a response to medication and there are no recognised problems with